Almost abelian pseudo-K\"ahler Lie algebras: Pseudo-Kähler-Einstein extensions

 \section{Pseudo-Kähler-Einstein extensions}

 In this final section we apply the results of \cite{Conti_Rossi_SegnanDalmasso_2023} to obtain a pseudo-Kähler-Einstein Lie algebra of nonzero scalar curvature $(\tilde{\frg},\tilde{J},\tilde{g})$ from a nilpotent almost abelian pseudo-Kähler Lie algebra $(\frg,J,g)$.
 This construction boils down to finding a particular derivation $\check{D}$ of $\frg$.
-We obtain such a derivation in every dimension and then we exemplify this construction by obtaining all the pseudo-Kähler-Einstein extensions (in this sense) of a six-dimensional non-abelian nilpotent almost abelian pseudo-Kähler Lie algebra.
+We write down the general algebraic equations that determine the admissible $\check D$ for a fixed $(\frg,J,g)$, and exemplify the construction by obtaining all the pseudo-Kähler-Einstein extensions (in this sense) of a six-dimensional non-abelian nilpotent almost abelian pseudo-Kähler Lie algebra.
 We will not consider the case where $\g$ is abelian, which is completely described in \cite{Conti_Rossi_SegnanDalmasso_2023}.

 First of all we recall the result from \cite{Conti_Rossi_SegnanDalmasso_2023}, adjusting a sign for our convention $\omega(X,Y)=g(JX,Y)$.
 As a matter of notation, we will write $\g\oplus_{\alpha}\Span{b}$ for the central extension obtained from $\g$ by declaring that $\d b^*=\alpha$, with $\{b^*\}$ the dual basis of $\{b\}$.